kuasha/thunderhill-racing/README.md

     $ cd tensorflow
     $ ./configure

-## Build & run the example code
+## Run the example code

 This will take a long time the first time you build the TensorFlow libraries.
+Subsequent builds are much faster.

     $ bazel run //HelloWorldSubscriber:HelloWorldSubscriber

+## Optional: Building TensorFlow with GPU / CUDA

+This guide explains [how to build TensorFlow with GPU / CUDA support](https://alliseesolutions.wordpress.com/2016/09/08/install-gpu-tensorflow-from-sources-w-ubuntu-16-04-and-cuda-8-0-rc/).
+Note: We haven't tried this yet.